MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-troubleshooting-guide.md

 **Wired**
 1. Disconnect the Ethernet cable.
 (Alternatively, you can disable the network adapter in Advanced network settings).
-1. Start the packet capture and wait 30 seconds.
+1. Use a packet capture software, such as wireshark, and wait 30 seconds to collect the data.
 1. Reconnect the Ethernet cable.
 (Or enable the network adapter in Advanced network settings if it was previously disabled).
 1. Wait 60 seconds before stopping the capture to ensure ample time for active probe to be attempted.